The Royal Couple

 ca. 0.8l milk

 - Add the milk in batches and mix constantly.
 First mix until milk incorporates completely and then add the new batch.
-Do not worry for the chunks - they will dissolve later.
+Do not worry for some chunks - they will dissolve later.

-- Finish the milk – you should obtain a creamy sauce.
+- Finish the milk and at that point you should end up with a creamy sauce.

 - Remove from fire, season and mix.

-- Spread a thin layer of béchamel in the pan.
+- Spread a thin layer of béchamel in the pan and follow with a layer of lasagne.

-- Spread half of the artichoke mix, some béchamel and mozzarella, grate some parmigiano.
+- Spread half of the artichoke mix, some béchamel and mozzarella, and grate some parmesan.

-- Repeat one more.
-Finish with a lasagne layer and cover with the rest of béchamel, grate some parmigiano.
+- Repeat once more.
+Finish with a lasagne layer and cover with the rest of béchamel, and some grated parmesan.

 (1) This property is not universal for all vegetables.
 Others, like broccoli and green beans, contain mostly fat-soluble flavor molecules and thus should be cooked accordingly in water.